dagron78/Metis_AI_RAG/llm_enhanced_rag_implementation_plan_updated.md

 - Added unit and integration tests for the SemanticChunker
 - Updated technical documentation with semantic chunking capabilities

-### Phase 4: LangGraph Integration (March 27-April 3, 2025)
+### Phase 4: LangGraph Integration (COMPLETED - March 18, 2025)
-- March 27-30: Implement LangGraphRAGAgent
-- March 31-April 3: Integration with API and testing
+- Implemented LangGraphRAGAgent class with state machine for orchestrating the RAG process
+- Integrated with existing components (Chunking Judge, Semantic Chunker, Retrieval Judge)
+- Added API endpoint for the LangGraph RAG Agent
+- Created integration tests for the LangGraph RAG Agent

 ## Potential Challenges and Mitigations